unjs/unkit/README.md

 ### `/fetch`

 > A better fetch API.
-Works on node, browser and workers
+Works on node, browser, and workers

 👉 See [unjs/ohmyfetch](https://github.com/unjs/ohmyfetch) for more information.